Our 30 favorite turtleneck sweaters at the movies – Reel

 © Imdb

-Emmanuel Mouret and Frédérique Bel in “Change of address”, 2006.
+Emmanuel Mouret and Frédérique Bel in “Change of Address”, 2006.

-bill murray tenenbaum family wes anderson blazer velvet purple turtleneck sweater
+bill murray tenenbaum family wes anderson velvet blazer turtleneck sweater purple

 © Collection Christophel Touchstone Pictures / American Empirical Pictures

-Bill Murray in “The Tenenbaum Family”, 2001.
+Bill Murray in "The Royal Tenenbaums", 2001.

 wong kar wai happy together leslie cheung tony leung